Everything You Need To Know About Your Massage Treatment

 Clothing and Privacy

 There are massage techniques for working on skin and for working through clothing, so you may confidently undress to your level of comfort.
-Most people strip down to knickers/underpants but we can work through clothing, as necessary.
-You can (un)dress in privacy and I’ll use sheets and towels to just uncover the part of your body we are working on, making sure you feel warm and comfortable at all times.
+Most people strip down to knickers/underpants but we can work through additional clothing, as necessary.
+You can (un)dress in privacy and I’ll use sheets and towels to cover you, just uncovering the part of your body we are working on as we go, making sure you feel warm and comfortable at all times.